As the first true digital citizens in human history, Gen Z lives and breathes in cyberspace.

 A rough yearly estimate considers anyone born between the years 1995 and 2010 to be a member of Gen Z.

 However, the key defining feature of Gen Z is not when they were born, but what their lives are like.

-In particular, “Gen Z” refers to anyone who grew up during the internet age as a “digital native,” so to speak.
+In particular, “Gen Z” refers to anyone who grew up during the internet age and not a moment before.

 They grew up in the post-9/11, internet-saturated world of this century.

 Right now, Gen Z makes up the largest class of living human beings by age.
 They account for 32% of the global population.